bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ## Obtaining app API credentials

-To get app API credentials, create and login to your BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
+To get app API credentials, create and log into your BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
 Navigate to **My Apps** in the top-right corner, then:

 1. Click **Create an app**.
 2. Give your app a name (this will only be visible to you).